 Then there are a few things to set up before entering the Broadcast studio.

-First of all, press the Cam/Mic Settings button.
-Just like Facebook, you can choose the camera and microphone you want to use.
-You can also enable Echo cancellation and Stereo audio.
+First of all, press the Settings button.
+Just like in Facebook, you can choose the camera and microphone you want to use.
+You can also enable Echo cancellation and Automatically adjust mic volume.

 Then type in your name, press Enter studio and you’ll be taken to the Broadcast studio.